Jeroen Malaise (°1971, Antwerp, Belgium) is a pianist-composer and teacher at the Royal Conservatoire Antwerp.

-Jeroen Malaise (born 1971, Antwerp, Belgium) is a pianist-composer, teacher and researcher at the Royal Conservatory of Antwerp.
-He focuses mainly on contemporary music perception and has a fascination for various traditions and different forms of improvisation.
-Jeroen played several keyboard instruments at an early age, including clavichord, harpsichord and piano.
-He studied with Jan Vermeulen, Jacques Detiège, Remy Syrier, Wim Henderickx, Luc Van Hove and obtained master and bachelor degrees with the highest and greatest distinctions for piano, harpsichord and composition.
-For baroque and classical improvisation he took lessons with Ewald Demeyere, for jazz piano with Christoph Erbstösser.
+Jeroen played several keyboard instruments from an early age including clavichord, harpsichord and piano.
+He studied with Jan Vermeulen, Jacques Detiège, Remy Syrier, Wim Henderickx, Luc Van Hove and graduated master and bachelor degrees with the highest and great distinctions for piano, harpsichord and composition.
+He took lessons in baroque and classical improvisation with Ewald Demeyere and in jazz piano with Christoph Erbstösser.